 If you are a visitor from the EU, even if you are a former UK resident, you can use your European Health Insurance Card (EHIC), Provisional Replacement Certificate (PRC), or S2 healthcare document to access the healthcare system.
 You will be charged if you cannot provide the mentioned documents.

-Expats are required to pay £624 per year for the NHS Healthcare surcharge as part of their immigration application.
-This applies to people staying in England longer than six months and can be paid by debit or credit card on this .
+Expats are required to pay per year for the NHS Immigration Health Surcharge as part of their immigration application.
+This applies to people staying in England longer than six months and can be paid by debit or credit card.

-Once settled in London, you must obtain your National Identification Number.
-Thereafter, you are advised to register with a doctor whose office is closest to your place.
+Once settled in London, you must obtain your National Insurance Number.
+Thereafter, you are advised to register with a GP (general practitioner) whose surgery is closest to your place.
 You can also receive healthcare in any hospital or healthcare centre by presenting your identification documents.

 Useful links: